 The location of the gates is defined by two factors: the site's orientation and the neighbourhood's context.
 First, the site's orientation is categorized into two types: east-west oriented, or north-south oriented.
 Second, for the neighbourhood's context, we identify the adjacent area on the four sides of the site's rectangle by observing if it is occupied by neighbouring buildings or accessible urban spaces, such as streets or alleys.
-The two parameters comprehensively determine the front gate's location as shown in Fig 5: For a south-north oriented site, there are three patterns:
+The two parameters comprehensively determine the front gate's location as shown in Fig 5:

-• First pattern: when a street or an alley is on the south of the site, the gate is located at, or close to the east end of the south side of a Siheyuan.
+For a south-north oriented site, there are three patterns:

-- Second pattern: when there is a street or alley on the east or west of the site but not on the south, the gate is located at, or close by, the southern end of the boundary between street and the site. - Third pattern: if a street or an alley only found to the north, the gate is to be located at, or close to the end of the north edge.
-In this pattern it is common for a north-south corridor area to join the front gate to the south end of the site, enabling the circulation of the Siheyuan to start with the courtyard on the south.
-This is only applied to Siheyuan cases containing multiple courtyards.
-See a twocourtyards Siheyuan example in Fig 6.
+- First pattern: when a street or an alley is on the south of the site, the gate is located at, or close to the east end of the south side of a Siheyuan. - Second pattern: when there is a street or alley on the east or west of the site but not on the south, the gate is located at, or close by, the southern end of the boundary between the street and the site. - Third pattern: if a street or an alley can only be found on the north, the gate is to be located at, or close to the end of the north edge.
+Remarkably, in Siheyuan with multiple courtyards it is common for a north-south corridor to allow for a gate at the south end of the site, so the circulation starts with the courtyard on the south.
+See the two-courtyard example in Fig 6.